-Which will OMAC the entire contents of the file specified by "filename" using the key "key" of length "keylen" bytes and the cipher specified by the "cipher" 'th entry in the cipher_descriptor table.
-It will store the MAC in "out" with the same rules as omac_done.
+Which will OMAC the entire contents of the file specified by "filename" using the key "key" of length "keylen" bytes and the cipher specified by the "cipher" the entry in the cipher\descriptor table.
+It will store the MAC in "out" with the same rules as omac\done.